iltommi/qdb-documentation/source/api/c.rst

     An opaque handle that represents a wrpme client instance.

+.. c:type:: wrpme_stream_tracker_t

+    A structure used to track a stream state.

 .. c:type:: wrpme_error_t

     An enum representing possible error codes returned by the API functions.
 "No error" evaluates to 0.